Takeover of UTC's Sikorsky helicopter unit seen less likely, for now

 Bank of America Merrill Lynch senior research analyst Ron Epstein said the high tax bill would be less of an issue if Sikorsky was a standalone company for two years.
 However, a buyer could act now to avoid paying a higher price once the company begins trading on its own, he said.

 UTC’s decision to consider spinning off Sikorsky follows similar moves in the defense industry in recent years.
-Northrop Grumman (NOC.N) spun off its Huntington Ingalls Industries (HII.N) shipbuilding unit, and ITT Corp (ITT.N) spun off Exelis XLS.N, which Harris Corp (HRS.N) is now buying.

-Reporting by Lewis Krauskopf in New York and Andrea Shalal in Washington; Editing by Joseph B. White and Lisa Von Ahn
+Northrop Grumman spun off its Huntington Ingalls Industries shipbuilding unit, and ITT Corp spun off Exelis , which Harris Corp is now buying.
+(Reporting by Lewis Krauskopf in New York and Andrea Shalal in Washington; Editing by Joseph B. White and Lisa Von Ahn)